Hotmoka/hotmoka/tutorial/Takamaka.md

 with a safe distance of five seconds.

-> You can see that the implementation of `waitUntil` starts dummy
+> You can see that the implementation of `waitUntil` triggers dummy
 > transactions during the wait.
 This is because the time of a blockchain
 > transaction is that of the block where it occurs.
 In a real blockchain,
-> transactions arrive continously, hence the time of the blockchain progresses.
+> transactions arrive continuously, hence the time of the blockchain progresses.
 > In this simulation, we are the only producers of transactions and we need
 > to keep the blockchain active to let its time progress.